chardso/single-parent-family/README.md

 It can be defined as a family with children under the age of 18yrs headed by apparent who is widowed or divorced and not remarried.

-Challenges,
+# Challenges,

--most studies agree that children from single families are most likely to grow up in a financially challenged circumstances.
+- most studies agree that children from single families are most likely to grow up in a financially challenged circumstances.

--low income than those who grew up in more affluent two-parent homes.
+- low income than those who grew up in more affluent two-parent homes.

-CAUSES OF ABOVE CHALLENGES
+## CAUSES OF ABOVE CHALLENGES

 -Poor education